SumiSastri/dev-blogs/docs/local-environment/part3-bash-script.md

 ## Pros and cons of Bash

-Bash isn't the right choice for complex arithmetic operations or computing challenges.
+Bash isn't the right choice for complex arithmetic operations or computing challenges as it has only 2 primitive types of data - strings and numbers.
+Numbers, are not decimal floating points but inttegers.

+Shell programming works due to several packages of free software from GNU, allowing piping and diverting of code via sempahores to run parallelly.
+Natively however, bash is programmed to run serially.
+GNU offers a collection of programs, applications, developer tools and even games that are embedded in the Bash script.

 It is a low-level script that is good for system operators to manage read-write-execute operations on files in the filing system for internal groups and individuals as well as external groups or individuals wishing to access server-based data.